This post contains affiliate links.

 How Long Should a Putting Mat be?

-One specific question which golfers consistently ask prior to buying a putting mat however is how long a putting mat should be.
+One specific question that golfers consistently ask prior to buying a putting mat however is how long a putting mat should be.

 Golf greens on a golf course are typically large and are of course not able to be replicated in a home or office environment.